SimSangoni/CDV01_Career_Goals_Reflection_SIMSAN455_WFO2401_Group-B_Simnikiwe-Sangoni_CDV01/README.md

 - **Current Role/Position: Software Student at CodeSpace**
 - **Field of Interest: Software Development**

 ### Part 1: Self-Assessment Reflection

-### 1. **Skills Analysis**:
+#### 1. **Skills Analysis**:

         Soft and Strong Skills Analysis:

         #### Soft Skills:

         1. **Communication:**
         - **Strong:** Effective communication in tutoring various subjects.
         - **Soft:** Clear articulation of ideas in both written and verbal forms.

         2. **Adaptability:**
         - **Strong:** Demonstrated by studying diverse subjects (software dev, aeronautical engineering) and playing provincials squash.
         - **Soft:** Willingness to embrace change and explore new ideas.

         3. **Problem-Solving:**
         - **Strong:** Proficiency in Python and MATLAB showcases analytical problem-solving skills.
         - **Soft:** Readiness to tackle challenges with a strategic and methodical approach.

         4. **Time Management:**
     - **Strong:** Juggling studies, tutoring, and personal interests indicates effective time management.
     - **Soft:** Ability to prioritize tasks for optimal efficiency.

         5. **Collaboration:**
         - **Strong:** Collaborative skills honed through teamwork in software development and academic projects.
         - **Soft:** Readiness to work with diverse teams.

         #### Strong Technical Skills:

             1. **Web Development:**
             - **Strong:** Proficiency in HTML, CSS, and Python for web development.
             - **Soft:** Applying these skills to create a language learning website aligns with your interests.

             2. **Programming Languages:**
             - **Strong:** Solid foundation in Python and MATLAB.
             - **Soft:** Application of programming skills in both aeronautical engineering and software development.

             3. **Data Analysis:**
             - **Strong:** MATLAB expertise indicates proficiency in data analysis.
             - **Soft:** Applying analytical skills to derive insights from diverse datasets.

             4. **Machine Learning Fundamentals:**
     - **Strong:** Interest in machine learning aligns with coding and strategic game interests.
     - **Soft:** Potential to apply ML in language learning website development.

-### 2. Interests and Values:
+#### 2. **Interests and Values**:
         - **Key Interests Related to Career:**

                 - Machine Learning and Coding
                 - Strategic Games
                 - Languages
                 - Reading (especially when it is observations linked to humans and their      behaviours with links to causes)
                 - Software development
                 - Aeronautical engineering (background)
                 - Tutoring (math, history, English, science, Mandarin)

         - **Values Important in a Work Environment:**

                 - Order and structure: A systematic and organized work environment where tasks and processes are well-defined and follow a logical structure.

                 - Clear instructions: Values receiving explicit and unambiguous guidance, preferring tasks and expectations to be communicated in a straightforward manner.

                 - Ambition and dedication: A strong drive to achieve goals and success, coupled with unwavering commitment and perseverance in pursuing tasks and objectives.

                 - Preference for a task-oriented and focused environment: Thrives in an atmosphere where the primary emphasis is on completing tasks efficiently and maintaining a concentrated, goal-oriented work environment.

                 - Diversity and Inclusion: Respecting and appreciating differences in background, perspectives, and experiences.

                 - Work-Life Balance: Supporting a healthy balance between work and personal life.
 Providing flexibility when possible to accommodate individual needs.

                 - Respect and Fairness: Treating all individuals with respect and fairness.

                 - Learning and Development: Offering opportunities for continuous learning and skill enhancement.